 \subsection{Physical Stereo Image Capture}

 During the experiments of physical evaluation of our patch, we have to manually capture the scene due to the lack of RGB stereo capturing device.
 We adopt the i3DStreoid mobile application which is specifically designed to facilitate the capturing of stereo images with mobile phone of model iPhone 14 pro.
 In specific, a cutting board of A3 size is utilized to place the mobile phone for a $30cm$ baseline simulation.
 Then at each place a picture is taken by the mobile phone as one of the stereo image.
-However, we do aware the inaccuracy of such stereo image capturing process that is also we further test our patch with commercial RGB-D camera, \ie, IntelRealSense D435i.
+However, we are aware of the inaccuracy of this stereo image capturing process, which is why we further test our patch with a commercial RGB-D camera, \ie, the IntelRealSense D435i.